mash3133/AIScanner/README.md

 WorkFlow: image processing using OpenCV.
 No Model training, only libraries.

 Tools & Framewroks: Python, matplotlib, numpy, TensorFlow, Jupyter Notebook, Anaconda (virtual environment), OpenCV

+Learning Outcomes: different formats and functions that are built-in that can be used foe edge detection